14 Functional Module Identification

 This chapter describes how to identify functional modules using the MAPA Shiny application.
-The Shiny app provides an intuitive interface for grouping related pathways into functional modules using optimal clustering parameters.
+The Shiny web app provides an intuitive interface for clustering similar pathways into functional modules and assessing clustering quality.

 Prerequisites: Before identifying functional modules, ensure you have either: